SFTtech/openage/development.md

 In the big picture, we're always working towards the next milestone.
 In reality however, we're often working on unrelated stuff that is either not covered by any milestone (build system, ...) or covered by a later milestone but convenient to implemented, or neccesary, right now.

 We're all on Linux (with Intel/NVidia GPUs), and nobody uses any IDEs (unless you count `emacs`).
-If you want to use an IDE, first of all reconsider.
-Neither C++ nor Python are IDE-centric languages (unlike Java or C#)
+If you want to use an IDE, first of all reconsider: Neither C++ nor Python are IDE-centric languages (unlike Java or C#)

 [0] actually we don't; we're students.
 [1] also known as a LAN party.
 You're invited.